Reiters Golf & Country Club Bad Tatzmannsdorf

 Cell phones are allowed on the course.
 GPS devices are allowed.

-Reiters Golf 72 Bad Tatzmannsdorf
+Reiters Golf & Country Club Bad Tatzmannsdorf

 Driving Range (100 range tee boxes, 20 of which are covered), putting green, pitching green, chipping green, practice bunker.